RobotWebTools/rosbridge_suite/README.md

  * [jrosbridge](https://github.com/WPI-RAIL/jrosbridge) - A Java API, which communicates with rosbridge over WebSockets.
  * [roslibpy](https://github.com/gramaziokohler/roslibpy) - A Python API, which communicates with rosbridge over WebSockets.

+### Development

+You can use the `run_docker.sh` script to get an interactive shell in a container with rosbridge in a catkin workspace.
+The sources will be mounted read-only in the container, so any changes you make outside the container will be reflected inside.
+Host networking will be used so you can run interact with ROS nodes and access the server from outside the container.
+You can use this to quickly iterate without having to rebuild the image for most changes.

 ### License
 rosbridge_suite is released with a BSD license.
 For full terms and conditions, see the [LICENSE](LICENSE) file.